 Equally, our quadrilateral divides between matters of expression (Aptness and Eloquence) and deep thought (Assessment and Elegance).
 The thought/expression dichotomy is typical of Roman classical rhetoric whether in Horace, Longinus, Cicero, or Virgil.

-Empirical testing of this quadrilateral has established its validity in nearing fifty high-confidence discoveries, including discovery of relationship between appreciation of forms of Shakespearean rhetoric and appreciation for particular painterly qualities (like abstraction, light, and movement) in modern art.
-(Final Report, Tragedic Language/Painterly Qualities Experiment, Minnesota Marine Art Museum). (http://www.mmam.org/)
+A quadrilateral preference test of these four subtypes of poetic language was simultaneously administered with a preference test for painterly qualities using paintings at the Minnesota Marine Art Museum.
+Empirical testing of this tragedic language quadrilateral has established its validity in nearly forty high-confidence discoveries, including discovery of relationship between appreciation of forms of Shakespearean rhetoric and appreciation for particular painterly qualities (like abstraction, light, and movement) in modern art.
+For an in depth report on the MMAM investigation and its results, see Final Report, Tragedic Language/Painterly Qualities Experiment, Minnesota Marine Art Museum.